syazwansaidan93/solar-relay-simple/README.md

 ## 🙌 Author

-Created for DIY solar monitoring & relay automation using ESP32.
+DIY solar relay controller using ESP32 + INA219.

 Feel free to fork, modify, and improve.